FAQs

 Next, I typically perform a movement assessment, examining range of motion and strength throughout the spine, hips and abdominals as relevant to your concerns.

-An internal exam may be performed which includes a single gloved finger inserted into the vaginal canal to assess for strength, endurance and relaxation of the pelvic floor muscles.
-The internal exam may involve either the vaginal opening or the rectum (sometimes both) depending on your concerns and goals.
+An internal exam may be performed which includes a single gloved finger inserted into the vaginal canal or rectum to assess for strength, endurance and relaxation of the pelvic floor muscles.

 I’m currently on my cycle, can I still attend my session?